NathanDean/fuzzy-logic/docs/manualTesting.md

 - Passed

+## Describes: User attempts multiple clicks on Reset password button

+### Expect: Form to be disabled after first click
+- Passed

 ## Describes: User attempts to submit update password form with missing field

 ### Expect: Form to not submitted
 - Passed

-### Expect: User to be prompted to match passwords
+### Expect: User to be prompted to complete missing field
 - Passed